The measurement problem and scientific realism: The measurement process in quantum mechanics

-First and foremost, it is important to note that the purely Hilbert space formulation of QM that leads to the measurement problem is not, properly speaking, von Neumann’s formulation of the theory (hereinafter SQM), but is a formal apparatus defined in terms of a set of postulates that exclude the collapse postulate together with Born’s rule, and defines a purely unitary evolution of physical states.\footnote{Sometimes, QM is said to be purely logical or uninterpreted, but we believe that this way of characterising this formulation is misleading because although it has no correspondence with the empirical consequences of the theory when a measurement process takes place (as we will show), it is already interpreted in terms of physical states and observables, the structure of which we shall denote as ‘logical’.} Considering this latter observation, we will sketch the possible ‘logical’ inferences that can be drawn (as regards the measurement process) from considering the purely Hilbert space formulation of QM without committing to any interpretation or philosophical position associated with this mathematical apparatus.
-In so doing, we shall revise the well-known account of the measurement process in QM arising from \citep{maudlin}.
-However, we shall only focus on its ‘logical’ construction as opposed to its interpretative consequences.
-Once the ‘logical’ structure of this account is revealed, in the next section we shall interpret it from the viewpoint of scientific realism as defined above.
-According to \citep{maudlin}, the ‘logical’ structure of the measurement process in QM can be presented in the form of three claims, all of which are mutually inconsistent: \begin{enumerate} \item[(1)] The wave function of a system is complete (i.e., specifies all of the physical properties of a system). \item[(2)] The wave function always evolves in accordance with a linear, unitary dynamical equation (i.e., the Schrödinger equation). \item[(3)] The measurement of a physical property always has definite outcomes. \end{enumerate} The proof of their mutual inconsistency will not be revised here as it is well known in the literature.
-The important point for us, however, is that this triad consists in a series of ‘logical’ inferences arising from the mathematical apparatus of QM.
+According to \citep{maudlin}, the ‘logical’ structure of the measurement process in QM can be presented in the form of the above three claims (1)-(3), all of which can be demonstrated to be mutually inconsistent.
+The proof of their mutual inconsistency will not be revised here as it is well known in the literature.
+The important point for us, however, is that this trilemma consists in a series of ‘logical’ inferences arising from incorporating additional assumptions to the operational apparatus of QM.
 As such, it cannot be considered problematic with the exception of evaluating the consistency of its ‘logical’ structure.
 This allows us to avoid the widespread mistake of interpreting the inconsistency between the above claims as representing the measurement problem without even providing the conceptual basis of what really counts as problematic.
-If there is something like a problem within this triad beyond the ‘logical’ consistency, we should pay attention to the possible interpretations associated with it.
-The introduction of an interpretation permits us to fix the true values of the above assertions together with a certain standard from which one evaluates the interpretation.
+If there is something like a problem within this trilemma beyond the ‘logical’ consistency, we should pay attention to the possible interpretations associated with it.
+The introduction of an interpretation permits us to fix the truth-values of the above assertions together with a certain standard from which one evaluates the interpretation.
 It is precisely the identification of this standard that allows us to know in exact terms how exactly the measurement problem is associated with scientific realism.
 This will be the main task of the next section.